 Regarding the delivery of irrigation water, pastures are flood irrigated through a series of gravity-fed ditches.
 Although currently inactive, a sprinkler system is in place to irrigate approximately 100 acres using gravity-fed water from East Fork Fish Creek and pressurized water from the irrigation well.
 This system includes three center pivots (two on the west side of Fish Creek Road and the third on the east side), wheel lines, and hand lines.
 Because the sprinkler system has not been utilized for a number of years, it will be the purchaser’s responsibility to evaluate its condition and usability.

 All mineral and subsurface rights owned by the Seller will transfer to the new owner at closing.
 Based on a review of the original patents to the ranch, it is estimated that 640± acres within the higher elevations of the property are subject to a federal mineral reservation in accordance with the federal Stock Raising Act of 1916.
-In addition, it is thought that 40± acres located in section 16 are subject to a mineral reservation on behalf of the State of Idaho.

 Annual Blaine County property taxes are approximately $1,345.